 - In the event that we merge with another charity we may share your personal data.

-When you contact Admiral Nursing Direct helpline (including by email) whether in respect of yourself or someone you care for, you may be required to provide certain sensitive personal information.
+When you contact Admiral Nurse Dementia Helpline (including by email) whether in respect of yourself or someone you care for, you may be required to provide certain sensitive personal information.
 This could include information about the health and recent health related events relating to the relevant person.

-Our Admiral Nursing Direct helpline is there to assist with the care of vulnerable individuals.
+Our Admiral Nurse Dementia Helpline is there to assist with the care of vulnerable individuals.
 As such we treat this sensitive information with the utmost confidence and respect and will not share this information with any third party.
 The information is stored on a database which can only be accessed by our registered nurses and certain selected members of our IT department.

-When you contact the Admiral Nursing Direct helpline, in all instances you will be communicating with a registered nurse who is a specialist in dementia and any information you provide through the helpline will only be accessible by our trained and registered specialist nurses, who are governed by the Nursing and Midwifery Council and their code of conduct.
+When you contact the Admiral Nurse Dementia Helpline, in all instances you will be communicating with a registered nurse who is a specialist in dementia and any information you provide through the helpline will only be accessible by our trained and registered specialist nurses, who are governed by the Nursing and Midwifery Council and their code of conduct.